Senate Democrats reach deal on jobless aid in Biden's $1.9 trillion COVID-19 bill | Politics

 Democrats in the U.S. Senate said Friday they had resolved their differences over unemployment aid in President Joe Biden's $1.9 trillion COVID-19 aid bill, enabling them to move forward with the sweeping package after hours of delay.
 The deal would scale back the level of jobless benefits provided in the version of the bill that passed the House of Representatives last week and set up new tax breaks for people receiving them, according to Democratic aides.

 "We have reached a compromise that enables the economy to rebound quickly while also protecting those receiving unemployment benefits from being hit with (an) unexpected tax bill next year," said Democratic Senator Joe Manchin, a key centrist who had pushed to scale back the aid.
-The compromise among Democrats, who control the chamber by the narrowest possible margin, set the stage for a resumption of a potentially long process in which Republicans were expected to offer scores of amendments to try to change the bill.
-The proceeding was expected to last late into the evening, with a final vote possibly not coming until Saturday.
+The compromise among Democrats, who control the chamber by the narrowest possible margin, allowed them to move to a series of votes in which Republicans would try to change the bill.
+The first Republican effort -- to adjourn for the night -- fell short by a vote of 48 to 50.
+The session was expected to last well into Saturday.

 Biden supports the agreement, White House Press Secretary Jen Psaki said.
 Unemployment aid was just one of many friction points in the sweeping bill.
 An attempt to raise the minimum wage fell short earlier in the day, and more votes were expected in a debate that could extend into the weekend.